66°

 Outdoor Dining on Private Property icon.

 If your business is located within the Transit Priority Area you can replace any or all parking spaces that are not designated as accessible.
-If your business is not located within the Transit Priority Area you may only replace parking spaces that are not required by the PDF icon parking regulations or are not designated as accessible.
+If your business is not located within the Transit Priority Area you may only replace parking spaces that are not required by the parking regulations or are not designated as accessible.
 Please use the Parking Standards Transit Priority Areas map to determine if your business is within the Transit Priority Area.

 Required Permits and Approvals: